LIMITATION OF LIABILITY ACT

 Working to Recover the Compensation You Need

-Injury victims and families who lose someone to wrongful death may seek compensation under various maritime, admiralty and personal injury laws for medical bills, past and future lost income, pain and suffering, and related expenses.
-However, if a vessel owner files a petition for Limitation of Liability, the amount that may be recovered is limited to the value of the vessel at the time of the accident or injury.
+Injury victims, and families who lose someone to wrongful death may seek compensation under various maritime, admiralty, and personal injury laws for medical bills, past and future lost income, pain and suffering, and related expenses.
+However, if a vessel owner files a petition for Limitation of Liability, the amount that may be recovered is limited to the value of the vessel at the time of the boating accident or injury.
 Depending on the damage to the vessel, this may drastically reduce or eliminate any damages.
 If the ship sank or was badly damaged, it may not have any value.
 In this case, you would not be allowed to recover any compensation for your losses.
 It is possible to challenge petitions for Limitation of Liability, but you must act quickly.
-To learn about how we may be able to help you with your case, please speak with one or our lawyers today.
+To learn about how we may be able to help you with your case, please speak with one or our personal injury lawyers today.
+You don’t have time to wait.
+If your received a petition for Limitation of Liability call our experienced maritime lawyers at (225) 928-8800.